PoutineSyropErable/keybinds/i3_keys.md

 left alt key = alt = mod2

+Lots of simple window+1key works with alt+1key in case you fat finger

 win + enter             :   Open terminal (Kitty).
 Kitty is tied with tmux, exiting tmux will kill the terminal. win + <(left of enter)  :   Open terminal (Alacritty)  If you need to exit tmux, chose this terminal. win + ;                 :   Kill active window (Green border).
 Like Alt+f4.
-There's no (x) in the right corner win + f                 :   Toggle window full screen
+There's no (x) in the right corner win + q/Q               :   Kill active window (Green border).
+Like Alt+f4.
+There's no (x) in the right corner win + f                 :   Toggle window full screen win + r                 :   Start/Stop windows resize, then win + arrows to change size

 win + d                 :   Open application launcher (rofi modified for wayland).
 Then type or use shift+left/right to change mode.
 There's applications, executable programs, files and even active windows.

+win + F10               :   Lock the sessions.
+Then press backspace untill the whole circle is red.
+(To see theres nothing written)
+--Then you can type the password and press enter

+For fat finger
-win + p                 :   Open the powermenu (lock, logout, suspend (ram), hibernate (disk), reboot, shutdown) win + c                 :   Open file manager win + w                 :   Open firefox (Web browser) win + t                 :   Open screenshot menu win + u                 :   Open Volume menu win + y                 :   Open ThunderBird (Mail)
+win + o/p               :   Open the powermenu (lock, logout, suspend (ram), hibernate (disk), reboot, shutdown) win + c                 :   Open file manager win + w                 :   Open firefox (Web browser) win + W                 :   Open firefox (Web browser, Incognito mode) win + t                 :   Open screenshot menu win + u                 :   Open Volume menu win + y                 :   Open ThunderBird (Mail)